Kalimpong: People, culture, and cuisine

+Doma Wang was born and raised in Kalimpong.

 Media

 Kalimpong has access to most of the television channels aired in the rest of India.
 Cable Television still provides service to many homes in the town and its outskirts, while DTH connections are now practically mandatory throughout the country.
 Besides mainstream Indian channels, many Nepali-language channels such as Dainandini DD, Kalimpong Television KTv, Haal Khabar (an association of the Hill Channel Network), Jan Sarokar, Himalayan People's Channel (HPC), and Kalimpong Times are broadcast in Kalimpong.
 These channels, which mainly broadcast locally relevant news, are produced by regional media houses and news networks, and are broadcast through the local cable network, which is now slowly becoming defunct due to the Indian government's ruling on mandatory digitisation of TV channels.
 The movie production houses like JBU films produces the movies on the nepali and other languages.

 Newspapers in Kalimpong include English language dailies The Statesman and The Telegraph, which are printed in Siliguri, and The Economic Times and the Hindustan Times, which are printed in Kolkata.

 Among other languages, Nepali, Hindi and Bengali are prominent vernacular languages used in this region.
 Newspapers in all these four languages are available in the Darjeeling Hills region.
 Of the largely circulated Nepali newspapers Himalay Darpan, Swarnabhumi and some Sikkim-based Nepali newspapers like Hamro Prajashakti and Samay Dainik are read most.
 The Tibet Mirror was the first Tibetan-language newspaper published in Kalimpong in 1925. while Himalayan Times was the first English to have come out from Kalimpong in the year 1947, it was closed down in the year 1962 after the Chinese aggression but was started once again and is now in regular print.

-Internet service and Internet cafés are well established; these are mostly served through broadband, data card of different mobile services, WLL, dialup lines, Kalimpong News, Kalimpong Online News, Kalimpong Times and KTV are the main online news sites that collect and present local and North Bengal & Sikkim news from its own agencies like KalimNews and other newspapers.
-Besides this there are others like kalimpong.info, kalimpongexpress.blogspot.com and several others.

 All India Radio and several other National and Private Channels including FM Radio are received in Kalimpong.

 The area is serviced by major telecommunication companies of India with most types of cellular services in most areas.